-Two, for example, show that most carbon dioxide degassing from volcanoes comes not from their main crater, as had been thought, but along their flanks and from major fractures.
-Interestingly, degassing patterns change in the period leading up to an eruption — and so could serve as an early warning sign.
+Two, for example, show that most CO2 degassing from volcanoes comes not from their main crater, as had been thought, but along their flanks and from major fractures.
+Interestingly, degassing patterns change in the period leading up to an eruption — and so could be used as an early warning sign.

 Several are also relevant to climate change.

 “Understanding the Earth’s natural carbon cycle can help decipher the consequences of anthropogenic carbon emissions — and offer clues to addressing ongoing emissions,” says Giovannelli.
-“One article found that serpentinite might be a good host rock for carbon dioxide sequestration.”
+“One article found that serpentinite might be a good host rock for CO2 sequestration.”